A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

 \textbf{Distance map:} To obtain the dimensions for the segmented arteries, we generate a \emph{distance map}, an associated voxel complex with the same spatial dimensions as the original image.
 For each voxel $v$, we compute a distance voxel $v_D$ denoting the distance from $v$ to the nearest background voxel $u$ computed as

 where $\left\Vert u-v \right\Vert_2$ is the Euclidean distance from $v$ to each background voxel, $u$, and the distance voxel $v_D$ has the same spatial coordinates $(x_v,y_v,z_v)$ and intensity $I(v_D)=d(v)$ as the voxel $v$.
-This distance map, as well as the skeleton and labeled spatial tree, are obtained using the Spatial Graph Extractor Github repository (SGEXT) in the Digital Geometry Tools and Algorithms Library (DGtal) \cite{DGtal18,Sgext,Hernandez18}.
+This distance map, the skeleton, and the labeled spatial tree are obtained using the Spatial Graph Extractor (SGEXT) in the Digital Geometry Tools and Algorithms Library (DGtal) available in GitHub \cite{DGtal18,Sgext,Hernandez18}.